Monuments to Individuals at Gettysburg

 The monument to Brigadier General Gouverneur Kemble Warren is south of Gettysburg on Little Round Top.
 (Little Round Top tour map) General Warren (West Point Class of 1850) was Chief Engineer of the Army of the Potomac at the Battle of Gettysburg.

-The veterans of the 5th New York Volunteer Infantry Regiment, Warren’s first command during the war, erected the monument in August of 1888.
+The veterans of the 5th New York Infantry Regiment, Warren’s first command during the war, erected the monument in August of 1888.
 The bronze statue stands on top of the boulder that he is said to have stood on when he discovered the Confederate flanking movement that threatened the Union flank.
 The statue, which cost $5,000, stands just over eight feet tall and weighs 1,500 pounds.
 A bronze tablet is set into the side of the boulder, and “Warren” is carved into the stone.

 Warren on Little Round Top